-Our church community is part of the Queen of Apostles Catholic Church, located in Alexandria, Virginia.
+Our church community is part of the St. Mary of Sorrows Parish , located in Fairfax, Virginia.
 Queen of Apostles is within the Diocese of Arlington, which is under the direction of Most Reverend Michael Francis Burbidge.

 We invite all Ghanaian Catholics in the Arlington Diocese to join our community as we celebrate our faith and worship the Ghanaian way.

 Rev. Fr.
 Anthony Appiah is the Spiritual Director of the Ghana Catholic Community of Arlington Diocese, since February 2012.

 Rev. Fr.
 Appiah was ordained as a priest in 1992 and served several positions including his first pastoral assignment at Nyinahin, the Kumasi Archdiocesan Youth Chaplain and Vocations Director for two terms, the Rector of the Immaculate Heart of Mary Catholic Church, Kwadaso, in charge of the Liturgy Office and the Master of Ceremony to the Archbishop of Kumasi and the Pastor of St. Francis Xavier Parish at Asokore Mampong, Kumasi.

 Rev. Fr.
 Appiah holds a bachelor’s degree in Education and a Master’s Degree in Education with Specialization in Youth Ministry and Catechetics.

 GCC Arlington Moves to Our Lady of Sorrows Parish

 The Ghana Catholic Community will be changing our place of worship to St. Mary of Sorrows Parish in Fairfax on Sunday May 28, 2023.
 The address for the new place is 10500 Zion Drive, Fairfax, VA 22032

 Please click below to obtain the Registration form, fill and return to the Community or email to email@example.com

 - Call for Information